Skip to content

 <file> Bootloader bin file

-read BSON from a file and print in human form
+Utility to read BSON from a file and print or output document size.

 bsondump [arguments...]